Healthy Cut Out Christmas Cookies - This low sugar, whole grain cookie recipe is perfect for Christmas-themed cookie cutters. NO chill time needed!

 - 1 ½ Tablespoons maple syrup

 - Preheat the oven to 350 degrees.

 - In a large bowl, stir together the flour, baking powder, and salt.

 - Add in the butter, coconut oil, maple syrup, and applesauce and stir until 'pebbly' in texture.

 - Stir in four tablespoons of hot water and continue adding it one tablespoon at a time until the dough is moist, but not sticky to the touch.
 This is usually around 6 1/2-7 tablespoons for me.

-- Once you have your dough, roll it out using a little flour until it is about 1/8 - 1/4 inch in thickness.
+- Once you have your dough, roll it out using a little flour or two sheets of wax paper until it is about 1/8 - 1/4 inch in thickness.

 - Begin cutting out your cookies using your desired cookie cutters.